Peugeot 203: Engine and running gear

 The column-mounted gear change controlled a four-speed manual gear box: power was delivered to the rear wheels using a propeller shaft driving through a worm-and-wheel gearset at the differential.
 Possibly the most significant upgrade occurred in March 1954 with a new four speed gear box featuring synchromesh on all forward speeds.
 Cars delivered between 1949 and 1954 came without synchromesh on the bottom ratio.

-Suspension was independent up front byway of a transverse leaf spring, while the rear suspension was coil springs with Panhard rod.
+Suspension was independent up front by way of a transverse leaf spring, while the rear suspension was coil springs with Panhard rod.